yash-analytics/BankDataWarehouse-dbt-Redshift/README.md

-# Bank Data Warehouse with DBT and Redshift
+# Bank Data Warehouse with dbt and Redshift

 ## Project Description